 - Cardiomyopathy (weakened or enlarged heart muscle)

-If you have experienced any of these symptoms after undergoing a hip replacement, you may be entitled to compensation through a Stryker hip replacement lawsuit.
-Contact our lawyers to learn more about your legal options.
+If you have experienced any of these symptoms after undergoing a hip replacement, you may be entitled to compensation through a Stryker hip replacement lawsuit in Cincinnati.
+Contact our skilled lawyers to learn more about your legal options.
 Even if you are unsure of the type of device you had implanted, we can help you determine if you are entitled to compensation.

 STRYKER HIP REPLACEMENT RECALLS